How to Become a UK Solicitor After LL.M in 2026-027 – Full SQE Guide for International Students

 Step-by-Step Process: Becoming a Solicitor After LL.M.

-To become a qualified solicitor in the UK after completing your LL.M., Indian students must follow a structured pathway defined by the Solicitors Regulation Authority (SRA).
+To become a qualified solicitor in the UK after completing your LL.M., International students must follow a structured pathway defined by the Solicitors Regulation Authority (SRA).
 Below is a clear step-by-step process to help you understand each stage.

 Step 1: Complete Your LL.M. in the UK